GurSych/CelluarAutomatonLibrary/README.md

 **Equating CelluarAutomaton objects:**<br>
 You can using == and != operators to check equality of two CelluarAutomaton objects

+> [!WARNING]
+> This method won't work if the type you chose doesn't have this operators overloadings

 <details>
 <summary>Code example</summary>